-Every wireless network must follow these basic guidelines.
+Every WiFi network must follow these basic guidelines.

-• Every wireless client in the same wireless network must use the same Service Set Identifier (SSID).

-The SSID is the name of the wireless network.

-• If two wireless networks overlap, they should use different channels.

-Like radio stations or television channels, each wireless network uses a specific channel, or frequency, to send and receive information.

-• Every wireless client in the same wireless network must use security compatible with the AP.

-Security stops unauthorized devices from using the wireless network.
-It also protects information that is sent through the wireless network.
+- Every WiFi client in the same WiFi network must use the same Service Set Identifier (SSID).
+The SSID is the name of the WiFi network. - If two WiFi networks overlap, they should use different channels.
+Like radio stations or television channels, each WiFi network uses a specific channel, or frequency, to send and receive information. - Every WiFi client in the same WiFi network must use security compatible with the AP.
+Security stops unauthorized devices from using the WiFi network.
+It also protects information that is sent through the WiFi network.

-Wireless Security Overview
+WiFi Security Overview

-The following sections introduce different types of wireless security you can set up in the wireless network.
+The following sections introduce different types of WiFi security you can set up in the WiFi network.